elliott-king/elliott-king.github.io/index.md

 ## Hi, I am Elliott King

-I am a developer in New York City.
-I have experience all across the board, from Ruby/Rails and React, to some machine learning with Python.
-I am currently looking for a full-stack position.
+I am a full-stack developer based in the US.
+I especially like the intersection of data and full-stack, and many of my projects reflect that.
+Data Science tickles the empirical part of my brain, but making projects that grow, walk, and run is my true passion.

+I am currently volunteering with the [Astoria Digital](https://astoria.digital/) NYC-based aid organization.
+They provide web development and technical support for local volunteer organizations.

+Reach out on [LinkedIn](https://www.linkedin.com/in/elliottwking/) or just [email me](mailto:elliottking93@gmail.com) if you are hiring for NYC or remote!
+I mostly work with Rails, Python, and JS, but I have dabbled in many technologies.

 ## Projects